pandland/pandio/README.md

 - With these techniques I achieved a decent level of concurrency.

 ## TO-DO
-- [x] Non-blocking architecture for handling connections
+- [x] Non-blocking architecture for handling connections.
-- [ ] Parse HTTP requests
+- [ ] Parse HTTP requests using finite state machine.
-- [ ] Handling keep-alive requests and timeouts
+- [ ] Handling keep-alive requests and timeouts.

 ## Building and running